B21-CAP0179/BIAS-server/README.md

 7. Preparing Cloud Run for deploying image from container registry
 8. Preparing Cloud build for automatic deployment so we can use continues deployment
 9. Preparing Firestore/Firebase for the database
-10. Design the android application
+10. Design the Android Application
-11. Connect Firestore/Firebase to the android application that has been made
+11. Connect Firestore/Firebase to the Android Studio